Pyramid-Family/Pyramid-Family/README.md

 *  `Classic/`: the source code of S-Pyramid and Mini-Pyramid applying to classic sketches (CM, CU, Count, and Asketch)
 *  `SBF/`: the source code of Mini-Pyramid applying to SBF
 *  `On-Off/`: the source code of Mini-Pyramid applying to On-Off
+*  `Datasets/`: the small datasets extracted from the real datasets we used in the experiments.

 ## Requirements